Subscription Modal Banner

 3. Check and Track Your Credit Score regularly

 Once you have your first credit card or loan, you should apply to check your credit score and report within the first six months to make sure all of your personal information is correct.
-Then, it is strongly advised to keep track of your credit report every six months to make sure things are aligned such as credit information and personal information.

 There are many other factors that are taken into account when the bank decides to reject or approve your application.
 It is not solely dependent on your credit score report.